 I told him, that to point out one is a visible minority implies some sort of negative expectation from that fact.
 I reminded him he is quite successful and that the average East Indian in Canada makes about the national average of $30,000 a year while he in particular makes much more than that.
 I also pointed out there are 1.21 billion East Indians in the world.
 For some perspective the entire Canadian population would account for only 0.02 percent of the world's East Indian population.

 He said none of that matters, he's entitled because he is brown and just being brown works against him.
 I asked him to present any evidence he has faced more resistance than anyone else in Canada and accused him of conflating American history with our own.
-He, of course, couldn't think of any specifics.
-I win.
-So why does the media keep pushing the lazy story?

 The average Indian in Canada makes much less than our national average a year.
 Metis had the highest median income at nearly $28,000, followed by the Inuit with just less than $25,000 and First Nations people with a median income of approximately $19,000 in 2005.
 They are discriminated against for real in almost every urban market they try to enter, and the federal government makes it very difficult for individual Indians to start and run businesses that capitalize on local resources or labour opportunities on the reserves.
 I want all who read this to remember your responsibility to our Indians and our Canadian heritage.